 What is Two-Factor Authentication?

 In regard to the guideline from the Securities and Futures Commission (SFC) to strengthen security control related to internet trading services, all customers are required to use two-factor authentication for logging on internet trading accounts effective from 27 April 2018.
-The Bank adopts the "SMS OTP" or "Security Device" as two-factor authentication tool.
+The Bank adopts the "SMS OTP" or "Security Device" or "Mobile Security Token" as two-factor authentication tool.

 What is a "SMS OTP"?

 "SMS OTP" is a security feature for verifying your online identity.
 When logging on Internet / Mobile Stock Trading Services, a password is sent through SMS to your registered mobile phone number and is only valid for short period of time.

 Do I need to register for the "SMS OTP" / "Mobile Security Token" Service in advance if I choose it as Two-Factor Authentication solution?

 Registration is required for "SMS OTP" / "Mobile Security Token" Service.
 You may visit any of our branches in person to apply for receiving "SMS OTP" or register for use "Mobile Security Token".

 If I do not register a mobile phone number to receive the "SMS OTP", can I continue using the Internet / Mobile Stock Trading Services?

 If you do prefer not to receive the "SMS OTP", you need a "Security Device" / "Mobile Security Token" which serves as a two-factor authentication tool to logon Internet / Mobile Stock Trading Services.

 Are there any service charges for using the "SMS OTP" Service?